 Audio-Technica Fully Manual Turntable

 Audio-Technica has done it again, but this time you have a manual turntable.
-IT comes with preamp, tonearm life, and speed dial with opulence in aesthetics.
-You have complete protection and features of a full-fledged turntable with entry-level pricing.
+It comes with a preamp, tonearm life, and speed dial with opulence in aesthetics.
+You have complete protection and the features of a full-fledged turntable with entry-level pricing.

 - Superior Quality: This Audio-Technica turntable ensures high-fidelity audio reproduction from vinyl, offering a premium listening experience.